pklinehan/ifd-band-project-wsite/README.md

 - Publicise availability of band to perform at events such as weddings and parties
 - Provide links to their Facebook, Twitter and YouTube pages.

-The following were provided for use on the website – photos, a video clip and audio clips of the band
+The following were provided for use on the website – photos, video and audio clips of the band

-This website was developed using HTML, CSS and Bootstrap.
+This website was developed using HTML5, CSS and Bootstrap.

 Website content
 ---------------
 This website consists of the following pages:
-Main page - callout section, alert section for news, video Photos page - displays seletion of photos of which can be expanded Music page - displays selection of music which can be played Bookings page - contain booking form for events
+Main page - callout section, alert section for news, event section, video Photos page - displays selection of photos which can be expanded Music page - displays selection of music which can be played Bookings page - contains booking form for events

 Page structure
 --------------